dynamic/silverstripe-product-wishlist/README.md

 # product-wishlist

-adds a product wish list to your website
+Allows users to create and manage a wish list on a website.

 ## Requirements

+- silverstripe/recipe-cms ^4.0
+- dynamic/viewable-dataobject ^2.0
+- dynamic/silverstripe-additional-formfields ^2.0
-- SilverStripe 3.2
+- dynamic/silverstripe-manageable-dataobject ^2.0

 ## Installation